Lee Anna Clark: Biography

-She has served as president of both the Society for a Science of Clinical Psychology (SSCP) and the Society for Research in Psychopathology (SRP).
-In addition, Clark served on the executive board of the Association for Research in Personality.
-She served as a member of the Personality and Personality Disorders Workgroup, the Disabilities and Impairments Assessment Study Group, and the Measurement Instruments Study Group for DSM-5.
-She has, due to being part of the work group, been significantly involved in the development of the DSM's new dimensional model of personality disorders, namely, the Alternative DSM-5 Model for Personality Disorders.
-Later, she has also been involved in the development of the ICD-11 classification of personality disorders.
+Clark served as president of the Society for a Science of Clinical Psychology (SSCP) in 2008 and of the Society for Research in Psychopathology (SRP) in 2012, and served as Federation Vice-President of the International Society for the Study of Personality Disorders from 2020 to 2023.
+She was an executive board member for the Association for Research in Personality from 2005 to 2009.
+She served as a member of the Personality and Personality Disorders Workgroup for the DSM-5.
+In this role, Clark contributed directly to the development of the alternative DSM-5 model for personality disorders and continues to publish research evaluating its prevalence, convergence with the legacy model of personality disorder, and clinical utility.
+She also participated in the World Health Organization working group to develop the ICD-11 classification of personality disorders.